 If you haven’t given much thought to workload management, you’re not alone; the International Institute of Directors and Managers reports that few people are actually trained in this much-needed skill.

 The good news is there are tools that can help you keep everyone and everything moving forward simultaneously (see item five below).
-But in order for a tool to really help you manage your team members’ workloads, you’ll need to make sure some other skills are in prime shape.
+But in order for a tool to really help you manage your team members’ workloads, you’ll need to make sure some of your other project management skills are in prime shape.
 Put these five steps into action so you can successfully manage your team’s workload.

 With your team’s work scattered among multiple different project briefs, plans, and tools, it’s hard to understand just how much total work you all need to tackle.
 Having that knowledge is key to figuring out how much each team member is doing or what they can take on.
 You can get past that and figure out what your team’s workload actually is by getting your plans in order: